Fire Safety Plan & PDF Template

 • Enhances Fire Code compliance.

-To setup this plan, some steps should be followed:
+To set this plan, some steps should be followed:

-D. Assign Responsibilities: Fire safety is everyone’s responsibility, hence all management staffs and employees should know how to prevent and respond to fires, and individual responsibility during fire emergency assigned.
+4. Assign Responsibilities: Fire safety is everyone’s responsibility, hence all management staff and employees should know how to prevent and respond to fires, and individual responsibility during a fire emergency is assigned.

-E. Plan implementation: This include good housekeeping, safe system of work, fire equipment maintenance, etc. This implementation will ensure that the fire safety objectives are achieved.
+5. Plan implementation: This includes good housekeeping, a safe system of work, fire equipment maintenance, etc. This implementation will ensure that the fire safety objectives are achieved.

-F. Provides training to employees with regard to fire hazards to which they may be exposed.
+6. Provides training to employees about fire hazards to which they may be exposed.

 • Fire Risk Survey